Journey into Disaster

 Science calls this state between awake and sleep “Hypnagogia.”

 Damn, it is hot in the room and breathing is difficult.
 It’s stuffy and there is obviously not enough oxygen in the air.
 But where I am and what time is it?
-When did I turn off the air conditioning because of the constant wind?
+When did I turn off the air conditioning because of the constant and disturbing wind?

-The fog in the brain becomes a little clearer.
-Nevertheless, I’m still lacking of any sense of time.
+The fog in my brain becomes a little clearer.
+Nevertheless, I’m still lacking any sense of time.
 Beside the deep breathing of the children there are other noises, and they should not be here.
 Outside the cottage people are talking.
 Now the door is shaken.
 Locked, the door is locked!
 I vaguely remember.

 Now I also notice the lights.
 It flashes blood red through my closed eyelids.

 Damn strong lights!
 Screams in me.
 I open my eyes, but I’m still too sleepy to react adequately.
 I feel exhausted and have a slight headache.
 My mouth and throat are dry as dust.
 The flashing lights continue to throw hectic shadow-plays to the heavy curtains and the ceiling in the door area.

 There is a knocking again: “Plonk, plonk, plonk.”

 The seconds pass, and I am still unable to act.
 However, my alarm bells are ringing.
 Come to yourself at last!
 Something is wrong — completely wrong!